EmmyAnieDev/Learn-Laravel/README.md

 *   Cache is a global storage mechanism that stores frequently accessed data, often from the database, to reduce load times and improve performance.
 It is not user-specific and is shared across all users.

 -   Caching database responses works on the first request, and subsequent requests fetch data from the cache until it expires or is manually cleared.

+-   Using File Driver for Cachinng is faster than using Database Driver.